 Alcohol generates massive oxidative stress.
 Ethanol metabolism produces acetaldehyde and free radicals that damage cell membranes, proteins, and DNA.

-BPC-157 increases total antioxidant status while reducing total oxidative stress and the oxidative stress index.
-It suppresses pro-inflammatory cytokines, including TNF-alpha and IL-6, two markers consistently elevated in alcohol-related organ damage (Koyuncu et al., 2025).
+BPC-157 increases total antioxidant status while reducing total oxidative stress.
+It suppresses TNF-alpha and IL-6, two inflammatory markers consistently elevated in alcohol-related organ damage (Koyuncu et al., 2025).

-This dual action (boosting antioxidant defense while suppressing inflammatory signals) explains why BPC-157 protects multiple organ systems from a single alcohol exposure.
+Boosting antioxidant defense while suppressing inflammatory signals explains why one peptide protects multiple organ systems from a single alcohol exposure.

 Source: Koyuncu et al., 2025